-In addition to Lego Architecture buildings and skylines, the company offers many more building sets under the Creator series.
-Like the Architecture series, these models are designed for older Lego fans, with complex structures and very high piece counts.
+In addition to Lego Architecture buildings and skylines, the company offers many more building sets under the Lego Creator series.
+These models are designed for older, adult Lego fans, with complex structures and very high piece counts like the Architecture series.

-Here’s a short list of other Lego building sets that might interest fans of Lego Architecture:
+Here’s a brief list of other Lego building sets that might interest fans of Lego Architecture: